dwinchell/appset-example/README.md

 EOF
 ```

-3. Wait for the OpenShift GitOps operator to install, and for the ArgoCD server to start.
+3. Monitor the progress of the OpenShift GitOps installation.

 This should only take a few minutes.
 You can optionally run the command below to monitor progress.
-Wait for a Pod with a name that starts with `openshift-gitops-server-` to appear and transition to status `Running`, then terminate the output with CTRL-c.
 ```
-oc config use-context hub
 oc get po -n openshift-gitops -w
 ```

+4.  *Wait* for a Pod with a name that starts with `openshift-gitops-server-` to appear and transition to status `Running`, then terminate the output with CTRL-c.

 4. Get the inital ArgoCD admin password, login, and reset the password.
 ```
-oc config use-context hub

 export INITIAL_ARGOCD_PASSWORD=$(oc get secret -n openshift-gitops openshift-gitops-cluster -o json | jq '.data["admin.password"]' | sed 's/"//g' | base64 -d)
 export NEW_ARGOCD_PASSWORD=$(tr -dc 'A-Za-z0-9!?%=' < /dev/urandom | head -c 30) # Generates a strong random password
 export ARGOCD_URL=$(oc get route -n openshift-gitops openshift-gitops-server -o json | jq -r .spec.host)